Pennsylvania Debt Relief

 Average Consumer Debt

-Although lower than the national average, residents of the Keystone State owed $48,350 in total debt per household in 2022.
+Although lower than the nation's average, residents of the Keystone State owed an average household debt of $84,620 in 2024.
 This includes mortgages, student loans, credit cards, auto loans, and home equity lines of credit.
 If you’re paying on a personal loan for a small business or other needs, your debt may even surpass this figure.

 Credit Card Debt

-Credit card balances in the U.S. reached 990 billion in quarter four of 2022, up from 860 billion the previous year, according to the Federal Reserve Bank (FED).
+Credit card balances in the U.S. reached $1.17 trillion in quarter three of 2024, up $24 billion, according to the Federal Reserve Bank (FED).

 Charging necessary items on a credit card offers an easy solution to make purchases, but paying only a minimum from month to month can quickly sink you into debt.
 Late fees and high interest rates make rolling credit card balances a vicious cycle when your income doesn’t keep up with your charges.